AviRahimov/Assignment2_OS/README.md

 In the same terminal run the following command:
 1. ```bash
    async_client localhost GET list_of_files.list
-In 'list_of_files.list' there is 3 txt files: test1.txt , test2.txt, test3.txt
+Note that inside "list_of_files.list” there is a string encoded in base64 that stores the client IP and the txt files.